donaldRwilliams/blsmeta/README.md

 priors are on the log-scale which is very flexible on the one hand, but on the other, not very intuitive.

-To make better understand those priors, use `sample_prior`, that is,
+To better understand those priors, use `sample_prior`.

     samps <- sample_prior(priors, iter = 50000)